burningion/slitscan-images-python/README.md

-# slitscan-images-python
+# Slit Scan Images in Python with MoviePy and Pillow

-Generating slit scan images from videos in Python
+This is the companion repository for the blog post at makeartwithpython.com.